 Veda Veach, Secretary

-United Methodist, CA People of Faith Working Against the Death Penalty
+United Methodist, California People of Faith Working Against the Death Penalty

 Rev. Louis Chase